 She heard him out before silently gesturing for him to step through.
-After he was done brushing soot off of his clothes, she led him into her study, though throne room might have been more accurate.
+After he was done brushing soot off of his clothes, she led him into her study – work room – well, both really; she and Severus Snape had more in common than he and Draco’s father ever had, including an intense interest and talent for crafting potions.
+The only way to the workroom, however, was through her study, though throne room might have been more accurate.
 Exquisitely and severely decorated in white, silver, and black, it was designed to subtly intimidate and awe all at once.

 The woman who calmly took a seat behind the sleekly glossy white desk was the ice queen, the true power behind the figurehead of Lucius Malfoy, Draco mused, as he waited for her to sit before daring to take a seat himself.
 He felt the privacy and locking wards go up, and raised his brows slightly.
 Those were the blood wards, targeted to someone of Black descent, not Malfoy, which meant Lucius could not enter if she did not allow it.
 This was a conversation not meant for his sire’s ears then.
 Draco’s interest was piqued, but he remained calm and quiet.